cardano-foundation/cf-explorer-frontend/README.md

-# Cardano blockchain explorer
+# Cardano Blockchain Explorer

-Cardano blockchain explorer showcases the utility of Cardano by providing descriptive and visual representation of the ledger.
+Cardano Blockchain Explorer showcases the utility of Cardano by providing descriptive and visual representation of the ledger.
 It presents the information both in a web application as well as through API services

 ### Prerequisites